minio/operator/README.md

 requirements of each PVC for the tenant to start correctly.
 For example, deploying a Tenant with 16 volumes requires 18 (16 + 2).
 If each PVC requests 1TB capacity, then each PV must also provide *at least* 1TB of capacity.

-MinIO recommends using the [MinIO DirectCSI Driver](https://github.com/minio/direct-csi) to automatically provision Persistent Volumes from locally attached drives.
+MinIO recommends using the [MinIO DirectPV Driver](https://github.com/minio/directpv) to automatically provision Persistent Volumes from locally attached drives.
 This procedure assumes MinIO DirectCSI is installed and configured.

-For clusters which cannot deploy MinIO DirectCSI, use [Local Persistent Volumes](https://kubernetes.io/docs/concepts/storage/volumes/#local).
+For clusters which cannot deploy MinIO DirectPV, use [Local Persistent Volumes](https://kubernetes.io/docs/concepts/storage/volumes/#local).
 The following example YAML describes a local persistent volume: